AlirezaAsadi96/flutter_bloc_todo_app/README.md

 # todo_app

 A simple flutter project.
-In this project I used BloC, Cubit and Repository pattern.
+In this project I used Cubit and Repository pattern.
 I used https://jsonplaceholder.typicode.com/ as an API server.

 ![TodoScreen](https://i.postimg.cc/Qtr5nkb7/1.jpg) <br/>